-Revenues generated from backlog, which we refer to as project revenues, were \$454.2 million, \$434.4 million and \$386.8 million for the twelve months ended December 31, 2016, 2015 and 2014, respectively.
+Revenues generated from backlog, which we refer to as project revenues, were \$506.6 million, \$454.2 million and \$434.4 million for the twelve months ended December 31, 2017, 2016 and 2015, respectively.

 We also expect to realize recurring revenues both from long-term O&M contracts and from energy output sales for renewable energy operating assets that we own.
 In addition, we expect to generate revenues from the sale of photovoltaic solar energy products and systems ("integrated-PV") and other services, such as consulting services and enterprise energy management services.
-Information about revenues from these other service and product offerings may be found in Note 18 of "Notes to Consolidated Financial Statements" included in Item 8 of this Annual Report on Form 10-K, which information is incorporated herein by reference.
+Information about revenues from these other service and product offerings may be found in Note 18, "Business Segment Information" of our Consolidated Financial Statements included in Item 8 of this Annual Report on Form 10-K, which information is incorporated herein by reference.

-Ameresco's Services and Products
+Ameresco's Lines of Business